The Massacre of Mankind: Plot summary

 As the Martians continue to conquer other parts of Earth, Julie comes up with a plan.
 Knowing that the Martians communicate with their home planet by using sigils carved into the earth's surface, she wonders whether it would be possible to change the sigils and therefore disrupt communications.
 Eric Eden, a veteran of the first Martian war, agrees to let her attempt it.
-Eden transports Julie inside the cordon with his "landship," a massive tank-like vehicle the size of a battleship.
+Eden transports Julie inside the cordon with his "landship", a massive tank-like vehicle the size of a battleship.
 Julie contacts the saboteur Marriott, who agrees to detonate numerous explosives to change the Martian sigils into the circular Jovian symbols.
 Within two hours, the Martians have withdrawn and the Jovians leave their circular sigil on the moon.

-The book flashes forward 14 years.
+The book jumps forward 14 years to 1937.
 The Martians are still on Earth but no one knows where.
-Walter Jenkins takes Julie a half mile into the earth to the underground Martian city in England.
+Jenkins takes Julie half a mile into the earth to the underground Martian city in England.
 He speculates that this is how they live on Mars, that they have no secrets because of their telepathy, and that they are all treated as equals.
-The British Martians built a space gun and shot themselves back to Mars.
+The British Martians built a space gun and fired themselves back to Mars.

 Reports say that other Martians moved to the Earth's poles where the climate is more Mars-like.
-Julie, Walter, Eric Eden, and some others take a massive German zeppelin to the arctic, where they see a Martian terraforming operation.
-Walter theorizes that with the Jovians watching, they are forced to colonize rather than conquer, and that humans should work with them instead of against.
+Julie, Jenkins, Eden and some others take a massive German Zeppelin to the Arctic, where they see a Martian terraforming operation.
+Jenkins theorizes that, with the Jovians watching, they are forced to colonize rather than conquer, and that humans should work with them instead of against.

 When Earth-Mars opposition comes around again, the Martians do not launch any cylinders.
 The war of the worlds is over.

-In addition to the main storyline, the novel contains various standalone vignettes depicting Martian attacks in New York City, Berlin, and Los Angeles.
+In addition to the main storyline, the novel contains various standalone vignettes depicting Martian attacks in New York City, Berlin and Los Angeles.